domhofmann/PRTween/README.md

 [PRTween tween:someView property:@"alpha" from:1 to:0 duration:3];
 ```

-In order to promote simplicity, PRTween can be used as drop-in replacement for most animations in your app.
-This means that in the case displayed above, the end result is _identical_ to writing a UIView animation yourself.
+In order to promote simplicity, PRTween can be used as a drop-in replacement for most animations in your app.
+This means that in the case displayed above, the end result is identical to writing a UIView animation yourself.

 Status
 ===